- Describe cognitive learning domain and content areas for preschool.

 As you learned throughout this course, it is important to meaningfully address the needs of all children in your classroom.
 Using the principals of universal design for learning (UDL), Sandall and Schwartz (2008) identify eight types of curriculum supports for children with special needs and English Language Learners.
 Use the Curriculum Supports for All Children chart to learn about them.

 |Adaptations||Changes to instruction provided to a child based on his or her needs|

-|Developmentally appropriate practice||“An approach to teaching grounded both in the research on how young children develop and learn and in what is known about effective early education” (NAEYC, 2009)|
+|Developmentally appropriate practice||An approach to teaching grounded in research on how young children develop and learn and in what is known about effective early education (NAEYC, 2009)|

 American Academy of Pediatrics.
-(2016).
-AAP Announces New Recommendations for Children’s Media Use. https://healthychildren.org/English/news/Pages/AAP-Announces-New-Recommendations-for-Childrens-Media-Use.aspx
+(2016). https://healthychildren.org/English/news/Pages/AAP-Announces-New-Recommendations-for-Childrens-Media-Use.aspx

 Beyens, I. & Nathanson, A. I. (2018).
-Electronic Media Use and Sleep Among Preschoolers: Evidence for Time-Shifted and Less Consolidated Sleep.
+Electronic Media Use and Sleep Among Preschoolers: Evidence for time-shifted and less consolidated sleep.
 Health Communication, 1-8.

 Dodge, D. T., Colker, J., & Heroman, C. (2002).
 The Creative Curriculum for Preschool.
-Washington, DC: Teaching Strategies Inc.
+Teaching Strategies Inc.

 Gestwicki, C. (2016).
 Developmentally Appropriate Practice: Curriculum and development in early education (6th ed.).
 Cengage Learning, Inc.